 This portfolio contains a Professional Self-Assessment that reflects on his SNHU coursework, key skills developed (teamwork, communication, security), and professional aspirations.

-I am showcasing three technical artifacts:
+I am showcasing three technical projects:

 Collectively, these projects illustrate a strong foundation in software development, problem-solving, and practical application of computer science theory.

 This Professional Self-Assessment content presents a professional self-assessment for a Computer Science student, reflecting on how their SNHU coursework has shaped their skills and professional goals.
-It serves as an introduction to their ePortfolio, highlighting strengths in teamwork, communication, data structures, software engineering, databases, and security, exemplified by the linked technical artifacts.
+It serves as an introduction to their ePortfolio, highlighting strengths in teamwork, communication, data structures, software engineering, databases, and security, exemplified by the linked technical projects.

-View Self-AssessmentArtifact 1: Software Engineering and Design Enhancement details a Java-based Scheduler application that evolves from a basic data management tool to a comprehensive system featuring a robust Swing GUI and integrated database for persistent storage of appointments, tasks, employees, and customers, all designed with an MVC architecture.
+View Self-AssessmentProject 1: Software Engineering and Design Enhancement details a Java-based Scheduler application that evolves from a basic data management tool to a comprehensive system featuring a robust Swing GUI and integrated database for persistent storage of appointments, tasks, employees, and customers, all designed with an MVC architecture.
 It showcases the development of a secure, scalable application through object modeling, CRUD operations via service classes, and a user-friendly interface.

-View ProjectArtifact 2: Algorithms and Data Structures is an enhanced C++ port of a Java Rescue Animal Service application originally from IT-145.
+View ProjectProject 2: Algorithms and Data Structures is an enhanced C++ port of a Java Rescue Animal Service application originally from IT-145.
 It showcases the implementation of a Binary Search Tree (BST) for efficient animal record management, contrasting its performance with a linear search to highlight the benefits of optimized data structures.